Marangaroo

 Marangaroo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Trade and technical skills are prevalent, with 34.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.3%) and certificates (25.6%).
+The area faces educational challenges, with university qualification rates (16.4%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
+Trade and technical skills feature prominently, with 34.9% of residents aged 15+ holding vocational credentials, including advanced diplomas (9.3%) and certificates (25.6%).

 Frequently Asked Questions - Education